asgs/jshell-connector/README.md

 # Build and Deploy

-Uses mvn, so it's just a matter of `mvn clean package && java -jar <jarname>` It assumes there's a jdk directory named jdk-9 under your user directory.
-Feel free to change it before building.
+This project uses mvn, so it's just a matter of `mvn clean package && java -jar <jarname>` Change the jdk home under `src/main/resources` to match your installation before building.